WICG/ua-client-hints/README.md

 hints.
 The latter doesn't seem like something services should do just for forensic purposes.
-On the other hand, when specific issues are encountered, it may make sense for those services to opt-in to receive more details on the user agent, or use the `getUserAgent` API for that purpose.
+On the other hand, when specific issues are encountered, it may make sense for those services to opt-in to receive more details on the user agent, or use the `userAgentData.getHighEntropyData()` API for that purpose.

 ## Fingerprinting